cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-For remote copies this refers to the file name on the remote server.

 `servers`

 **Type**: slist

 **Allowed input range**: `[A-Za-z0-9_.:-]+`

-**Synopsis**: List of servers in order of preference from which to copy
+**Description**: The `servers` slist names servers in order of preference from which to copy.
+The servers are tried in order until one of them succeeds.

 **Example**: